Why We Need Secular Clubs

 Teachers, school officials and administrators bear a legal and moral obligation to safeguard the well-being of nontheistic students.
 All students are entitled to be treated with respect in a public school environment, regardless of their beliefs.

 A first step for educators is to learn more about the spectrum of secular outlooks one may encounter in nontheistic students.
-As you learn more, you will become aware of both the pervasiveness of misconceptions and also ways to counter those stereotypes.
+As you learn more, you will become aware of both the pervasiveness of misconceptions and ways to counter those stereotypes.

-Staff and administrators should also create a welcoming environment for nontheistic students.
+Staff and administrators should create a welcoming environment for nontheistic students.
 Provide information in the form of brochures, library books or knowledgeable staff to help all students as they develop their own worldviews.
 When religion or worldview topics are discussed, don't shy away from speaking openly about nontheistic beliefs - silence can imply a taboo.
 Remain alert for instances of harassment or bullying and make it clear that such behavior is unacceptable, enforcing the same discipline as would be applied in any other case of harassment.

 Discrimination against nontheistic student groups in public schools is illegal.
 Secular student groups have the same rights, protections and accommodations as any other extra-curricular clubs.

 The Secular Student Alliance is happy to assist you and your students in forming a nontheist group at your school.
-This can serve as a community for students who feel they must hide this aspect of their identity in other social settings, and such a group provides a "safe haven" for students who may face harassment or social difficulties due to their beliefs.
+This can serve as a community for students who feel they must hide this aspect of their identity in other social settings, and such a group can provide a "safe haven" for students who may face harassment or social difficulties due to their beliefs.
 To learn more about starting a group, visit our Group Starting page.